LCA-CI-builds-repair/scrapy/docs/topics/broad-crawls.rst

 ============

 Scrapy defaults are optimized for crawling specific sites.
-These sites are often handled by a single Scrapy spider, although this is not necessary or required (for example, there are generic spiders that handle any given site thrown at them).
+These sites are often handled by a single Scrapy spider, although this is n    Enable AJAX crawling by setting AJAXCRAWL_ENABLED to True necessary or required (for example, there are generic spiders that handle any given site thrown at them).